Introduction

 JSON (JavaScript Object Notation) is a format for serializing data based on the syntax for JavaScript data structures.
 It is an ideal format for transmitting data between different applications and commonly used for dynamic web pages.
 It can also be used to save Lua data structures, but you should be aware that not every Lua table can be represented by the JSON standard.
 For example tables that contain both string keys and an array part cannot be exactly represented by JSON.
 You can solve this by putting your array data in an explicit subtable.

-when LPeg is available dkjson can use it to speed up decoding.
+dkjson is written in Lua without any dependencies, but when LPeg is available dkjson can use it to speed up decoding.

 Download